Princess Eugenie: Marriage and family

-The Duke of York's Office at Buckingham Palace announced the engagement of Eugenie and Jack Brooksbank on 22 January 2018.
-The couple had been dating for seven years, and were first introduced by friends in a ski break in Verbier, Switzerland, where Brooksbank was working.
+Buckingham Palace announced the engagement of Eugenie and Jack Brooksbank on 22 January 2018.
+The couple had been dating for seven years, and were introduced by friends in a ski break in Verbier, Switzerland, where Brooksbank was working.
 They were engaged on vacation in Nicaragua.
 In April 2018, the couple moved from St James's Palace and took up residence in Ivy Cottage at Kensington Palace.
 The wedding took place at St George's Chapel, Windsor Castle, on 12 October 2018.
 The wedding dress was designed by the British fashion designer Peter Pilotto and Belgian Christopher de Vos of British-based label Peter Pilotto, and was designed to display her surgical scar.
 Eugenie chose to show her scar to honour those that helped her, and to inspire others with the condition of scoliosis.

-Eugenie gave birth to a son, August Philip Hawke Brooksbank, on 9 February 2021 at the Portland Hospital in London, born by caesarean section due to her childhood scoliosis operation.
-At birth, he was eleventh in line to the throne.
+The Brooksbanks have two sons.
+The first, August Philip Hawke Brooksbank, was born on 9 February 2021 at the Portland Hospital in London, born by caesarean section due to his mother's childhood scoliosis operation.
+At birth, he was eleventh in line to the throne and is now thirteenth.
 He is named after his great-grandfather Prince Philip, Duke of Edinburgh, and two of his five-times great-grandfathers: Reverend Edward Hawke Brooksbank, and Prince Albert, whose given names included "Augustus".
 August was christened at the Royal Chapel of All Saints, Windsor Park, on 21 November 2021, alongside his second cousin, Lucas Tindall.
+Eugenie gave birth to a second son, Ernest George Ronnie Brooksbank, on 30 May 2023.
+He is named after his great-great-great-grandfather George V, whose third given name was Ernest, his grandfather George Brooksbank and his great-grandfather Major Ronald Ferguson.
+Ernest was born thirteenth in line to the throne and is now fourteenth.

 From November 2020 to May 2022, the couple's main residence was Frogmore Cottage, which was leased to Eugenie's cousin Prince Harry.
-In May 2022, it was reported they had moved to Portugal, where Brooksbank works for Michael Meldman, and that they would once again stay at Ivy Cottage while in England.
-In January 2023, it was announced that Eugenie was pregnant with the couple's second child.
+In May 2022, it was reported they had moved to Portugal, where Brooksbank works for Michael Meldman, and that they would once again stay at Ivy Cottage while in the UK.